When Magnetic Field Lines Stretch, Snap, and Expand: A New Look at Solar Flares with L-maps: Introduction

 \section{Introduction}

 Stellar flares and stellar mass ejections \citep{Kowalski2024} lead to energetic events that affect surrounding exoplanets and their habitability \citep{Segura_2018_haex_book,Shields2019,Cliver+2022}.
-Within our solar system, these processes can be studied in unparalleled detail thanks to the direct observation of solar coronal mass ejections (CMEs, e.g. \citealt{Gosling1974}) and flares, which expel large quantities of magnetized plasma ($\sim$$10^{11}$–$10^{13}$~kg) along with bursts of electromagnetic radiation and energetic particles into the heliosphere \citep{Forbes2006,Benz2008}.
+Within our solar system, these processes can be studied in unparalleled detail thanks to the direct observations of solar coronal mass ejections (CMEs, e.g., \citealt{Gosling1974}) and flares, which expel large quantities of magnetized plasma ($\sim$$10^{11}$–$10^{13}$~kg) along with bursts of electromagnetic radiation and energetic particles into the heliosphere \citep{Forbes2006,Benz2008}.
 When directed toward Earth, CMEs can strongly interact with the magnetosphere and ionosphere, disrupting satellite operations and communications, inducing currents that overload power grids, and posing radiation hazards to astronauts \citep{Temmer2021}.

 Despite decades of solar observations, the detailed three-dimensional dynamics of magnetic fields during flares and CMEs, including their triggering and the formation of erupting structures, remains unclear \citep{Janvier2015,Wang2015review,Toriumi2019,Kazachenko2022r,Georgoulis2024}.
-A major obstacle is the lack of direct magnetic field measurements in solar corona.
-Hence we need simulations to understand flare/CME onset and evolution.
+A major obstacle is the lack of direct magnetic field measurements in solar corona. { One possibility to constrain three-dimensional dynamics of magnetic fields during flares is using} simulations to understand flare/CME onset and evolution.
 The Solar Dynamics Observatory (SDO, \citealt{Pesnell2012}) enabled a major advance by providing the first routine vector magnetic field measurements in the photosphere, allowing time-dependent modeling of the coronal magnetic field.
 Among the most realistic of these models are data-driven simulations that use observed electric, velocity, or magnetic fields in the photosphere as lower-boundary conditions.
-These quantities can be derived from time sequences of vector magnetic field and Doppler velocity measurements using electric- or velocity-field inversion techniques (e.g. \citealt{Schuck2008,Lumme2019,Fisher2020,Afanasyev2021}).
+These quantities can be derived from time sequences of vector magnetic field and Doppler velocity measurements using electric- or velocity-field inversion techniques (e.g., \citealt{Schuck2008,Lumme2019,Fisher2020,Afanasyev2021}).
 Since the first SDO-based data-driven simulation by \citet{Cheung2012}, this approach has become one of the most realistic approaches to advance our understanding of flare magnetism \citep[e.g.,][]{Hoeksema2020,Lumme2022,Afanasyev2023,Fan2024}, as summarized in recent reviews \citep{Jiang2022,Schmieder2024}.